Midland Animal Services launches feral cat programs

-The City of Midland’s Animal Services Department is tackling the local feral cat population with two programs designed to benefit both the animals and the community.
+The City of Midland’s Animal Services Department is addressing the local feral cat population with two programs designed to benefit both animals and the community.

 According to Animal Services Manager Melissa Griffin-Hobson, one initiative offers feral cats as “barn cats” at no cost.